Edit

 PRT_CONFIG_OVERRIDE: deployment.subscription_id=${AZURE_SUBSCRIPTION_ID},deployment.resource_group=${AZURE_RESOURCE_GROUP},deployment.workspace_name=${AZUREAI_PROJECT_NAME},deployment.endpoint_name=${AZUREAI_ENDPOINT_NAME},deployment.deployment_name=${AZUREAI_DEPLOYMENT_NAME}

-The config.deployment section is required and creates a new online deployment to the associated online endpoint from the referenced yaml file definition.
-This functionality handles various concerns for you, including the following:
+The config.deployment section is required and creates a new online deployment to the associated online endpoint from the referenced YAML file definition.
+This functionality handles the following:

-• Associates environment and model will be referenced when available.
+• Associated environment and model are referenced when available.

-• azd waits for deployment to enter a terminal provisioning state.
+• azd waits for the deployment to enter a terminal provisioning state.

 • On successful deployments, all traffic is shifted to the new deployment version.